juliastic/ez-aoe-details/README.md

 ## Execution
 `python3 ez-aoe-details/analysis.py`
 ## Data Structure
 Data is passed as dictionary through the different classes.
 All player relevant data is stored in a `player.Player` instance.
 The players are held in their respective `analysis.Analysis` classes which are again part of `analysis.MultipleAnalyses`.
+All project relevant constants are stored in `units.py`, i.e., technologies, units and buildings.
+The data is visualised in `visualisation.AoEGraphs`.

 The replay files are parsed seperately in `analysis.Analysis` and the actions are added to their players.
 In `player.Player`, the relevant data for every timestamp is calculated and stored: `{0: {'units': {Economy: 0, Military: 0}, 'buildings: {Economy: 0, Military: 0}, 'action_move_coordinates': {'x': 0, 'y': 0, count: 0}, 'action_move_coordinates': {'x': 0, 'y': 0, count: 0}}}`.